 Grow from seeds

-For the cool season group, direct sow seeds into the ground for lettuce and greens, radishes, carrots and beets.
+From the cool season group, direct sow seeds into the ground for lettuce and greens, peas, radishes, carrots and beets.
 For the warm season group, direct sow seeds for beans and corn.
 Read the instructions on the seed packet for information about seed sowing depth in the soil, spacing of seeds and rows or plants and time to germination.
 Cover seeds with soil and tamp down firmly.
 Water regularly to keep seeds moist until germination begins.

 Grow from transplants